fdietz/vue_components_book_manuscript/13-compound-components.md

 </template>
 ```

-It uses a slot for the tab content to allow injection of arbitrary content and uses the `isActive` state to toggle the visibility using the `v-show` directory.
+It uses a slot for the tab content to allow injection of arbitrary content and the `isActive` state to toggle the visibility using the `v-show` directory.
 Note, that the `name` prop is not used at all, since
 the template is only responsible for the tab content part.
 The rendering of the name and the actual tab is delegated to the parent component.

 In order to support screen readers we also set the `aria-hidden` flag depending on the `isActive` state and `role` attribute to `tabpanel`.